nikhilt77/eduSync/README.md

 # eduSync

-A class management system built using Next.js, Node.js, and PostgreSQL.
+eduSync is a class management system built using Next.js, Node.js, and PostgreSQL.

 ## Description